 But there's nothing to risk.
-You A slender valise (the one small conexaggerate, Jack.
+You exaggerate, Jack.
 You mistake.
-In three days, at the JOHN.

-most, I am back.
+In three days, at the most, I am back.
+JOHN.

 Ay, but how? . . . discontented, unsettled, upset, Bearing with you a comfortless twinge of regret; Preoccupied, sulky, and likely enough To make your betrothed break off all in a huff.
 Three days, do you say?
 But in three days who knows What may happen?
-I don't, nor do you, I suppose.
-Of all the good things in this good world around us.
-The one most abundantly furnished and found us.
-And which, for that reason, we least care about, And can best spare our friends, is good counsel, no doubt. friend (though civility liability Which these, while they lasted, In the bill we already have drawn on Remorse. bound to indorse.
+I don't, nor do you, I suppose. around us, found us, And which, for that reason, we least And her round youthful figure, and fair care about, And can best spare our friends, is good | The dark drooping feather, as radiant as counsel, no doubt.
+But advice, when 'tis sought from a I can only declare, that if I had the friend (though civility May forbid to avow it), means mere lia- Of passing three days in the exquisite Remorse, bound to indorse.